MartinBruchon/PT_codes/README.md

 # PT_codes
 ## Differents codes for our PT
 For each code, if you want to use a video instead of a webcam, you simply have to replace the argument of the cv2.VideoCapture() function by the path of your video.
 For exemple :
 - cap = cv2.VideoCapture(2) allows to use the webcam 2
-- cap = cv2.VideoCapture("/home/user/Video/example.mp4")      allows to use the video example.mp4
+- cap = cv2.VideoCapture("/home/user/Video/example.mp4") allows to use the video "example.mp4" in the folder "Video"

 ### color.py
 The code for the color recognition without the ROS Part.